 Symbolic Meaning: Feather Keywords

 I get a lot of questions about finding feathers on our path, and what that means.
 There are as many different answers to that questions as there are people in the world.
 A lot of the opinion comes from whoever found the feather.
 But I have some ideas about how we can respond when feathers show up in our lives…

 Possible Meanings Of Finding Feathers

-- Get High.
+♦ Get High.
 No, not like that.
 Feathers are a symbol of levity.
-When seen, they remind us ease up on all the seriousness.
+When seen, they remind us to ease up on all the seriousness.
 Take a breath, relax, enjoy.

 Symbol meaning of feathers deals with ascension and spiritual evolution to a higher plane.
 Feathers were worn by Native American Chiefs to symbolize their communication with Spirit, and to express their celestial wisdom.
 Also in the Native American Indian culture, feathers represented the power of the thunder gods, along with the power of air and wind.

 Native American Pueblo Indians would pay homage to the Feathered Sun which is a symbol of the cosmos and the center of existence.
 Another symbol meaning of feathers also revolves around prayer, and the Pueblo use feather sticks as they dance in prayer for rain during solstice rituals.

 As a Celtic symbol, the feather was worn by Druids in the form of ornate feathered robes.
 Celtic Druids donned these robes in ceremonies to invoke the sky gods and gain knowledge of the celestial realm.
 It was believed that the feathered cloak along with the presence of the sky gods would allow the Druid to transcend the earthly plane and enter the ethereal realm.